yardnsm/.config/README.md

 - [ ] add in osx configurations, to remove the shdow from screenshots and save as PNG
 - [x] add an indicator when the repository needs pull
 - [ ] add a sync and an update script inside BIN
+- [ ] create a dictionary script inside BIN (tells about the shell design)
 - [ ] review the osx configurations file again
 - [ ] add NPM installs and ignore files
 - [ ] configure 'gitconfig'
+- [ ] add more git aliases
 - [ ] add userscripts
 - [ ] add applications
 - [ ] add applications settings